tlverse/tlverse-handbook/05-origami.md

 #### Rolling origin

-Rolling origin cross-validation scheme lends itself to "online" algorithms, where large streams of data have to be fit continually, and the final fit is constantly updated with more data acquired.
-In general, the rolling origin scheme defines an initial training set, and with each iteration the size of the training set grows by $m$ observations until we reach time $t$ for a particular fold.
-The time points included in the training set are always behind the validation set time points; in addition, there might be a gap between training and validation times of size $h$.
+The rolling origin cross-validation scheme lends itself to "online" learning algorithms, in which large streams of data have to be fit continually (respecting time), where the fit of the learning algorithm is (constantly) updated as more data accrues.
+In general, the rolling origin scheme defines an initial training set, and, with each iteration, the size of the training set grows by $m$ observations, until time $t$ is reached for a particular fold.
+The time points included in the training set always lag behind behind those in the validation set.
+In addition, there might be a gap between training and validation times of size $h$ (a lag window).

-To further illustrate rolling origin cross-validation, we show below an example with 3 folds.
-Here, the first window size is 15 time points, on which we first train the proposed algorithm.
-We then evaluate its performance on 10 time points, with a gap of size 5 between the training and validation time points.
+To further illustrate rolling origin cross-validation, we show below an example with three folds.
+Here, the first window size is fifteen time points, on which we first train the candidate learning algorithm.
+We then evaluate its performance on ten time points with a gap ($h$) of five time points between the training and validation sets.

-For the following fold, we train the algorithm on a longer stream of data, 25 time points, including the original 15 we started with.
-We then evaluate its performance on 10 time points in the future.
+In the following, we train the learning algorithm on a longer stream of data, 25 time points, including the original fifteen with which we initially started.
+Then, we evaluate its performance at a (temporal) distance ten time points ahead.

 <div class="figure" style="text-align: center">
 <img src="img/png/rolling_origin.png" alt="Rolling origin CV" width="80%" />
 <p class="caption">(\#fig:unnamed-chunk-1)Rolling origin CV</p>
 </div>

-We illustrate the usage of the rolling origin cross-validation with `origami` package below using the function `folds_rolling_origin(n, first_window, validation_size, gap, batch)`.
-In order to setup `folds_rolling_origin(n, first_window, validation_size, gap, batch)`, we need:
+We illustrate the usage of the rolling origin cross-validation scheme with `origami` below, using the `folds_rolling_origin(n, first_window, validation_size, gap, batch)` function.
+In order to set up `folds_rolling_origin(n, first_window, validation_size, gap, batch)`, we need the following,

-1. the total number of time points we want to cross-validate;
+1. the total number of time points we wish to cross-validate;
 2. the size of the first training set;
 3. the size of the validation set;
-4. the gap between training and validation set;
+4. the gap between training and validation set; and
-5. the size of the update on the training set per each iteration of CV.
+5. the size of the training set update per iteration of cross-validation.

 Our time-series has $t=144$ time points.
-Setting the `first_window` to $50$, `validation_size` to 10, `gap` to 5 and `batch` to 20, we get 4 time-series
+Setting `first_window` to $50$, `validation_size` to 10, `gap` to 5, and `batch` to 20 yields four time-series
 folds; we show the first two below.